jundalisay/sp/content/en/research/sarkar/knowledge/chapter-1.md

 It encourages the development of intellect and wisdom, and thus motivates people to acquire more and more knowledge.

 This is a great boon for humanity, as the highest treasure of human beings, which distinguishes them from the other creatures, is their intellectual superiority.

 Had there been no intellect in humans to distinguish them from other creatures, there would be hardly any difference between humans and animals.

 Therefore, this philosophical consciousness, which can also be called “Ananda Marga consciousness”, will lead humanity to greater intellectuality.

 The constant pursuit of intellectuality leads one to its furthest point, the place where intuition begins.
 Hence in the realm of spiritual practice, it is immensely helpful.

 The path of sádhaná is not devoid of intellect or intuition; rather it is based on intuition.

 It gives no scope for superstition or blind faith.

-Instead it facilitates the maximum all-round progress of humanity and the manifestation of the highest human excellence.
+Instead, it facilitates the maximum all-round progress of humanity and the manifestation of the highest human excellence.

 The other cult, the non-Shaeva cult, I call prapatti márga.
 It had a serious defect that hampers the development of humanity at the very outset.